SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/02-Routing-Concepts.md

 - Тhe user interface has increased response times

-However, there is a minor downside - SPAs are not optimised for search engine discovery.
+However, there is a minor downside - SPAs are not ** optimized for search engine discovery**.

-This means that our application may rank lower in search results, or appear on wrong queries.
+This means that our **application may rank lower** in search results, or appear on wrong queries.

-This can become somewhat less of an issue if we apply the appropriate metatags and use SEO (Search Engine Optimisation) friendly URLs.
+This can become somewhat **less of an issue** if we apply the appropriate metatags and use SEO (Search Engine Optimisation) friendly URLs.

 [/slide]